hanshengjiang/npmle_git/README.md

-# Software Package for Nonparametric Estimation of Random Coefficient Regression
+# Software Package for Nonparametric Estimation of Mixture of Regression

 ## Overview
 This repository contains reproduction code and data for numerical implementation in the paper [A Nonparametric Maximum Likelihood Approach to Mixture of Regression](https://arxiv.org/abs/2108.09816).
 Most scripts are in Python except one R script.
 These files have been developed and tested in Python version 3.7.4 and R version 3.6.1.